legend-exp/remage/docs/rmg-commands.md

 **Commands:**

-* `Realm` – Set simulation realm (cut values for particles in (sensitive) detector
 * `DefaultProductionCut` – Set simulation production cuts, for default region for electrons, positions, and gammas.
-Notes: this overrides the values from the physics realm.
-This does not apply to protons, alphas or generic ions.
+Note: this does not apply to protons, alphas or generic ions.
 * `SensitiveProductionCut` – Set simulation production cuts, for sensitive region for electrons, positions, and gammas.
-Notes: this overrides the values from the physics realm.
-This does not apply to protons, alphas or generic ions.
+Note: this does not apply to protons, alphas or generic ions.
 * `OpticalPhysics` – Add optical processes to the physics list
 * `OpticalPhysicsMaxOneWLSPhoton` – Use a custom wavelegth shifting process that produces at maximum one secondary photon.
 * `LowEnergyEMPhysics` – Add low energy electromagnetic processes to the physics list